 2. Journalist attestation form

-3. Passport copy (for Indian nationals – front and last pages, for other journalists (nationalities other than Indian) – data page and Indian visa page)
+3. Passport copy (for Indian nationals – front and last pages, for other journalists (nationalities different than Indian) – data page and Indian visa page)

 4. Two recent passport-size colour photographs

-5. a detailed commissioning letter from respective media organization which includes the tentative programme with dates, places and if it contains interviews the persons to be interviewed and questions etc.
+5. a detailed commissioning letter from respective media organisation which includes the tentative programme with dates, places and if it contains interviews the persons to be interviewed and questions etc.

 6. Equipment list for electronic media along with a carnet or bank guarantee for customs purpose Form

 7. Letter undertaking that the equipment are re-exported at the end of the visit